Sphinx (Marvel Comics): Anath-Na Mut

-The story continues in the Fantastic Four series, where this proves to be a ruse as, once on Xandar, the Sphinx took advantage of that war so he can find and absorb more knowledge from its planet-size computer.
-Evolving into a god, the Sphinx decided to destroy the Earth.
-The Fantastic Four witness this and, knowing that they are outmatched, Mister Fantastic contacts the cosmic entity Galactus and presents a proposal — if he stops the Sphinx, then Mister Fantastic will release him from his vow to never devour Earth.
-He accepts and, when the group found Galactus a new herald (Terrax the Tamer), they traveled to Earth again.
-After Galactus defeated the Sphinx, he crushed the Ka Stone and send him back in human form to ancient Egypt, where Anath-Na belongs.
-As Anath-Na, he is trapped in a time loop, forcing him to constantly relive his life to this point.
+Once on Xandar, Sphinx takes advantage of the war to absorb knowledge from its planet-size computer.
+Evolving into a god, Sphinx decides to destroy Earth.
+Knowing that he is outmatched, Mister Fantastic contacts the cosmic entity Galactus and presents a proposal — if he stops Sphinx, then Mister Fantastic will release him from his vow to not devour Earth.
+He accepts and, when the group finds Galactus a new herald (Terrax), they travel to Earth again.
+After Galactus defeats Sphinx, he crushes the Ka Stone and sends Anath-Na back in time to ancient Egypt.
+Anath-Na is trapped in a time loop, forcing him to constantly relive his life up to this point.

-An issue of the title Marvel Two-in-One continues the story, as Anath-Na relives his life several times due to a chronal flaw, until he meets himself, the younger Anath-Na.
-He warns himself about his fate in the future.
-Then, the two build a machine to reconstruct the Ka Stone and after hypnotizing the past version of Anath-Na so that he would not remember, the future version enters suspended animation.
-The future Sphinx awakens after Galactus departs and begins to rebuild the Ka Stone.
-The heroic Thing, however, battles him into a standstill, destroys his machine, and leaving the Sphinx with an incomplete Ka Stone.
-But the Sphinx learns that the unfinished stone is losing all of its energies and seeks revenge on the Thing.
-The villainous Puppet Master assists him by forcing the Sphinx to crush his own Ka Stone; as a result Anath-Na immediately ages 5,000 years before turning into dust.
+Anath-Na relives his life several times due to a chronal flaw, until he meets his past self.
+The two build a machine to reconstruct the Ka Stone.
+After hypnotizing his past self so that he will not remember their meeting, Anath-Na enters suspended animation.
+He awakens after Galactus departs and begins to rebuild the Ka Stone.
+The Thing battles Sphinx to a standstill, destroys his machine, and leaves him with an incomplete Ka Stone.
+The Puppet Master forces Sphinx to crush the Ka Stone, which causes Anath-Na to immediately age 5,000 years before turning into dust.

-As part of the All-New, All-Different Marvel event, the Sphinx obtained Nadeen Hassan's brother Navid as an apprentice where he helped him retrieve numerous Egyptian artifacts from the San Francisco Museum of Egyptian Culture.